-- Find your photos fast, wherever they are: local or network drives and cloud-based services. - Import your photos from your camera, memory card or other device. - Add any metadata-from creator to keywords and GPS-quickly to a group of photos, and use metadata templates to apply often-used metadata information during the import process. - Catalog important folders of photos, to get the fastest access to your most important photos across multiple sources, while still preserving your folder hierarchies and locations. - View and cull photos from a shoot in the way that works best for you, in four different ways: Grid, Filmstrip, Detail and Compare views.
-Use the Map view to see where you shot your photos, or add location information to photos without GPS metadata. - Dual-display capability that lets you work more efficiently.
-See Grid view on one display, and Detail view on another, or use this mode to present photos on a TV or projector. - Apply editing presets from the Edit module to a single image or a group of images, or sync existing edits from one image to a group. - Build panoramas and high dynamic range (HDR) images directly from within Browse, and blend multiple photos at different focus distances to increase depth-of-field. - Connect your Nikon or Canon camera and capture photos directly, with full manual camera support, using tethered-shooting mode. - Quickly find photos based on their creation date, or any combination of metadata information, including time of day, camera/lens type, file type and more. - Create albums from a selection of photos, or use advanced searching methods to create 'virtual' albums based on metadata. - Copy, move, delete and rename files. - Sort, flag, rate or color code your images.
+- Find your photos fast, wherever they are: local or network drives and cloud-based services. - Import your photos from your camera, memory card or other device, quickly and easily. - Add any metadata-from creator to keywords and GPS and much more-quickly to a photo or group of photos, and use metadata templates to apply often-used metadata information during the import process. - Catalog important folders of photos, to get the fastest access to your most important photos across multiple sources, while still preserving your folder hierarchies and locations. - View and cull photos from a shoot in the way that works best for you, in four different ways: Grid, Filmstrip, Detail and Compare views.
+In addition, use the Map view to see where you shot your photos, or add location information to photos without GPS metadata. - Dual-display capability that lets you work more efficiently.
+See Grid view on one display, and Detail view on another, or use this mode to present photos on a TV or projector. - Apply editing presets from the Edit module to a single image or a group of images, or sync existing edits from one image to a group. - Build panoramas, high dynamic range (HDR) images directly from within Browse. - Blend multiple photos at different focus distances to increase depth-of-field. - Tethered Shooting mode lets you connect your Nikon or Canon camera and capture photos directly, with full manual camera support. - Quickly find photos based on their creation date, or any combination of metadata information, including time of day, camera/lens type, file type and more. - Create quick albums from a selection of photos, or use filters to create 'virtual' albums based on metadata. - Copy, move, delete and rename files. - Sort, flag, rate or color code your images.